On this page

 - Confirm the form is signed and dated in all required fields

-- Ensure that all pages are from the current edition of Form I-102.
+- Ensure that all pages belong to the current edition of Form I-102.

 - Sign, date, and submit I-102 with all required supporting evidence